Volunteer to Help at the Spring Fair

 During the Fair setup (always the Thursday after Mother's Day), we need hard-working volunteers to help unload the trucks (if you have a strong back), and then price and sort the plants (helpful if you have good knees).
 On Friday morning when the Garden Fair chair blows the opening whistle, we usually need extra help to keep the plants organized, to help guide customers, and especially to help with tallying and Will-Call for plant pickup.
 Talliers, cashiers, and floor assistants are needed throughout the two days of the sale.

-We have been involved for years in establishing and caring for the parkway garden at 53rd and Lake Park (across from Hyde Park Bank), and the garden on the south border of Spruce Park (54th and Blackstone), as well as being involved as sponsors and donors and workers in the formal garden in Nichols Park (north end) and the wildflower meadow at 54th Street on the west side of Nichols.
-Past efforts included planting hundreds of daffodils on the 55th Street berm.
+We have been involved for years as sponsors and donors and workers in the formal gardens in Nichols Park (north end) and the wildflower meadow at 54th Street on the west side of Nichols.
+Other past efforts included planting hundreds of daffodils on the 55th Street berm, maintaining the parkway garden at 53rd and Lake Park, maintaining the garden on the south border of Spruce Park (54th and Blackstone), and providing plants for Elm Park, Jackson Park, the Midway, and Harold Washington Park.

 The formal garden has always been a special case.
 When new land was added to Nichols Park more than a decade ago, a neighborhood survey showed that people wanted a formal perennial garden there.
 The Park District was willing to install such a garden provided the public, the community, would plan, buy plants, plant them, and care for it.
 Garden Fair members were involved from the first planning of this garden, working with a wonderful Park District designer, Maria Whiteman, to create a formal layout of a fountain surrounded by four cornerpieces and the straight beds in between.
 It's what is called a four-square garden--a square plan divided by walkways, with an important centerpiece.